-Each checkpoint guarantees that the committed state of the repository has been written to the extent files.
-If the checkpoints interfere with other GemStone activity, you may want to adjust their frequency.
+If checkpoints interferes with other GemStone activity, you may want to adjust their frequency.

-- In full transaction logging mode, most checkpoints are determined by the STN\CHECKPOINT\INTERVAL configuration option, which by default is five minutes (see page 376).
+- In full transaction logging mode, most checkpoints are determined by the STN_CHECKPOINT_INTERVAL configuration option, which by default is five minutes (see page 375).
 A few Smalltalk methods, such as Repository>>fullBackupTo:, force a checkpoint at the time they are invoked.
-A checkpoint also is performed each time the Stone begins a new transaction log, so you may want to increase the size of these logs to reduce the frequency of checkpoints. - In partial logging mode, checkpoints also are triggered by any transaction that is larger than STN\TRAN\LOG\LIMIT, which sets the size of the largest entry that is to be appended to the transaction log (see page 391).
+A checkpoint also is performed each time the Stone begins a new transaction log. - In partial logging mode, checkpoints also are triggered by any transaction that is larger than STN_TRAN_LOG_LIMIT, which sets the size of the largest entry that is to be appended to the transaction log (see page 391).
 The default limit is 1 MB of log space.
 If checkpoints are too frequent in partial logging mode, it may help to raise this limit.
 Conversely, during bulk loading of data with large transactions, it may be desirable to lower this limit to avoid creating large log files.